English Language Support Specialist

 Brown University’s Writing Center is a highly utilized resource that houses the renowned Writing Fellows Program, founded in 1982 and the first of its kind in the country.
 The Writing Center is located within the Sheridan Center for Teaching and Learning, which offers both instructional and student support.
 The Director of Writing provides leadership, strategic direction, and management of the Writing Center and writing support initiatives.
 The Director works with the Assistant Director to guide the Writing Fellows program, supervise and offer professional development for Graduate Associates, manage Writing Center operations, and administer pre-orientation and peer-to-peer programs in writing.
 Working closely with faculty and deans in the Office of the Dean of the College, the Director oversees Brown’s writing check process.
-The Director of Writing also collaborates with Brown’s Program in Nonfiction and other Sheridan staff to foster campus-wide conversations about writing across the curriculum, academic integrity, and effective and equitable practices for writing support.
+The Director of Writing also collaborates with Brown’s Nonfiction Writing Program, which is located in the Department of English, and other Sheridan staff to foster campus-wide conversations about writing across the curriculum, academic integrity, and effective and equitable practices for writing support.
 This position will carry a non-tenure-track faculty appointment.

 - Earned Ph.D. in discipline represented by a Brown department